Barnsley fern: Computer generation

 This coordinate transformation is chosen 1% of the time and just maps any point to a point in the first line segment at the base of the stem.
-This part of the figure is the first to be completed during the course of iterations.
+In the iterative generation, it acts as a reset to the base of the stem.
+Crucially it does not reset exactly to (0,0) which allows it to fill in the base stem which is translated and serves as a kind of "kernel" from which all other sections of the fern are generated via the three other transformations.